MonHardy/MonHardy/README.md

 -->

 <div align="left"> <img alt="loca" src="https://image.flaticon.com/icons/png/512/1041/1041897.png" width="20"/>  Minas Gerais, Brazil</div><p>
+<div align="justify">Hi!
-<div align="justify">Welcome, dear passenger!
-This is the profile of an eternal student who decided to start her journey in the programming area and, since then, has become more and more passionate about it. <em>Book lover </em> -- this is a person who also loves drawing and dedicates a good part of her time to Pixel Art.
+My name is Monique but you can call me Mon or Nick.
+I'm currently studying ADS and I'm a pixel artist in my spare time.
+I hope you like my work and follow me on Instagram too! <em>Book lover </em> -- this is a person who also loves drawing and dedicates a good part of her time to Pixel Art.
 <p><p>
 I've been reading a lot of programming books since I started this learning process and I intend to create some contents about some books I read during my evolution to help people who -- <em>like me</em> -- felt lost in the beginning.